schemedoc/surveys/surveys/index.md

 For these and many other Schemes see the
 [fairly complete list of Scheme implementations](http://community.schemewiki.org/?scheme-faq-standards).

-S7 was formerly, but incorrectly, known in these pages as "Scheme 7", and some references to this name survive.
-It's really named after [the motorcycle](http://en.wikipedia.org/wiki/Sunbeam_S7_and_S8).

 Not all these pages have information on all these Schemes.

 * [ApplyArgsLimit](ApplyArgsLimit.html)